bferioli/Resume/README.md

 ####[General Assembly](http://generalassemb.ly) - Expert In Residence (Jan 2015 - Present)

-As an expert in residence for General Assembly's popular FEWD (Front End Web Development) course, I have the opportunity to work hands-on with students to foster engagement and help them acheive mastery.
+As an expert in residence for General Assembly's popular FEWD (Front End Web Development) course, I have the opportunity to work hands-on with students to foster engagement and help them achieve mastery.

 __Highlights:__
 * Provided hands-on support and guidance to students